department-of-veterans-affairs/VA-Micropurchase-Repo/2018-13-2018_VA Flagship_Mobile_Application/Deliverables/Skylight Digital LLC/va_flagship_mobile_application_analysis_summary.md

 ## Comparative Analysis

-Comparative (or often called competitive analysis) is the practice of evaluating a list of competitive or comparable products based on a defined set of criteria.
+Comparative analysis (or often called competitive analysis) is the practice of evaluating a list of competitive or comparable products based on a defined set of criteria.
 It’s helpful for documenting the landscape of options users have, as well as identifying common patterns and solutions.

 The criteria used to evaluate and understand the ecosystem of mobile applications selected was a combination of features, technical capabilities, and an evaluation of the designed user experience.
 We wanted to understand what Veterans would expect of a VA Flagship Mobile Application based on services they’d find elsewhere, and then define how the VA can meet or beat that standard set by best-in-class, private-sector applications.